remoblaser/remoblaser.github.io/source/about.md

 Oh, hi there!
 I'm Remo, just another Developer from Switzerland.
 Currently i like working with [Laravel](http://laravel.com) and [VueJS](http://vuejs.org).

-Back in my days (aka 5 Years ago) i've started with Java and C# (especially MVC), so i'm not just a PHP Script kiddie.
+Back in my days (aka 5 Years ago) i've started with Java and C# (especially MVC), now i'm doing PHP.
 By now i've developed several Web-Applications and smaller CMS's for customers and for myself.

 If you would like to have a look at my work, check out my [Github](http://github.com/remoblaser) Profile.